 We compile yearly over 20,000 overnights with an international clientele.
-Some 14 employees permanently in service process e.g. 75 tons of laundry or serve as many as 8,000 portions of fondue “Bourguignonne” in one year.
+Some 14 employees permanently in service process e.g. 75 tons of laundry and until the closure of our "à la carte" restaurant we served as many as 8,000 portions of fondue “Bourguignonne” in one year.
 As another example, in 1999 my team carried 13,000 guest suitcases up and down our stairs.
+Since 2014 we are again a Hotel Garni (bed&breakfast only).
 Life in our hotel with its many facets, multi-national guests from so many different cultures brings us daily new experiences and always another surprise.

 René Klopfer / Owner